kirinonakar/rust_rmbg/README.md

 ## Features

 - **Hardware Acceleration**: Leverages GPU acceleration (CUDA and DirectML) to perform fast local background removal.
+- **Batch Processing**: Supports dragging and dropping multiple images at once, processing them sequentially with a real-time progress bar.
+- **32-bit BMP Support**: Option to export results as 32-bit BMP files with an alpha channel, ideal for legacy software compatibility.
 - **Drag & Drop Support**: Seamlessly select images by dragging and dropping them directly onto the application window (custom OLE Drag'n'Drop hooking on Windows).
 - **High Quality Results**: Uses advanced RMBG models (such as RMBG-2.0 or InSPyReNet, utilizing `model_fp16.onnx`) to accurately mask out image backgrounds.
 - **Modern GUI**: A stylish and fast user interface built entirely with Slint.
 - **Offline Processing**: Everything runs locally on your machine—no internet connection or cloud API keys required.